1508/boilerplate-3.0/README.md

 # Umbraco Styling Plugin

 If you are to be using Umbraco as a CMS for the solution, you can enable a custom Umbraco module.
 This module enables you to create styling for custom umbraco modules that is then used in the Unbraco back-office.
-In short, its a way to style our custom modules!.
+In short, its a way to style our custom modules!

 First you need to make sure that the entry in `package.json` points to your Umbraco web project.
 You do this by editing `package.json`.
 Find the line `"build": "projectname",` and update it to be the name of your Umbraco website folder.
 For instance `"Spl.Sl.Web"`.
 The plugin in Umbraco will be called `1508 Styling` but the name can be changed by editing the line about `umbracoStylingPlugin` in `package.json`.